danielchim/heost-gdd/10pgdd/how-to-play.md

      One of the places where the robber team could getaway.
 Robbers will escape from LS with boats when choosing this method.

+## Game AI

 ## Robbery

 In the game, robbers can rob a list of items.
 Basically expect cash and special items, every item requires a peroid of time to laundry, after that it will converted

 * Cash: The most common item that players can rob in each game.
 No need for laundring, but the least vaulable.
+Available in all banks.

-* Gold: The least common item that players can rob.
+* Gold: The less common item that players can rob.
 They are more vaulable compared to cash, also the shortest time for laundring.

-* Diamond
+Occasionally spawn in remote banks, while a higher chance spawn in pacific standard bank.
+100% spawn in federal reserve.

+* Diamond: The least common item that players can rob.
+They are more vaulable compared to cash, also the shortest time for laundring.
+Only spawn in pacific standard bank.

-* Special items
+* Special items: These items are only available in special events, or being requested by fixers.

 ## Vehicles